The generic geometry of steady state varieties: Introduction

+The paper is organized as follows.
 In \Cref{sec:notations_defs}, we fix the notation for the rest of the paper, and recall some basic terminology of chemical reaction network theory, as well as some results regarding the Jacobian of $f_\k$ and $F_{\k,b}$.
-In \Cref{sec:theorems}, we discuss the connection between the properties of nondegeneracy, dimension and nonemptiness, leading up in particular to \Cref{thmA:nondegeneracy_result}.
-We discuss also computational aspects, as well as how nondegeneracy relates to other properties of reaction networks such as weak reversibility and the dimension of the kinetic subspace.
+In \Cref{sec:theorems}, we discuss the connection between the properties of nondegeneracy, dimension, and nonemptiness, leading up in particular to \Cref{thmA:nondegeneracy_result}.
+We also discuss some computational aspects, as well as how nondegeneracy relates to other properties of reaction networks such as weak reversibility and the dimension of the kinetic subspace.
 In \Cref{sec:ACR}, we address ACR, state \Cref{thmA:acr_results} and give several examples to clarify the relation to previous work.
-After this, we devote \Cref{sec:multi} to nondegenerate multistationarity.
+After this, we devote \Cref{sec:multi} to nondegenerate multistationarity and our proof of \Cref{thmA:nondegeneracy_conjecture}.
 Finally, we give the proofs relying on technical aspects of vertically parametrized systems in \Cref{sec:thm_proofs}.